zappingseb/userRMUC2020/README.md

 These numbers get reported in the clinical study report.
 You come back after your vacation and you notice:

-:warning: The distributions of `no treatment` and `drug` now overlap :warning:
+:warning: The distributions of `no treatment` and `drug` now overlap.
+The drug is **not** considered for future use. :warning:

+---

 *What is critical about this?* The drug might not go to market, because this was an exclusion criterium for the drug.
 These distributions shall not overlap.

 *Why is that?* Because your co-worker did not only add the `sd`, but also changed the quantile levels from 90% to 99%.

-*How long will it take you to find this?* This depends on how you have stored the script, if you can compare values.
-How did you store the app...
+*How long will it take you to find this?* This depends on how you have stored the script?
+In git it is simple to see.
+Anywhere else it might be difficult.

 *How can you avoid this?* This is what the following chapter is about!